-Followup examinations over the next several months demonstrated significant interval increase in T1 hypointense (third row left), FLAIR hyperintense (third row right) signal abnormality within the subcortical white matter extending to the lateral ventricle.
+Figure 1: Initial imaging of a patient with AIDS demonstrates a linear, T1-hypointense (top left), FLAIR-hyperintense (top right) region within the subcortical white matter of the left dorsolateral frontal lobe with associated volume loss.
+There was minimal associated peripheral reduced diffusivity (second row left) and no significant contrast enhancement (second row right).
+Little was known about the patient at presentation to the emergency department, and given the patient's recent onset of symptoms, a diagnosis of subacute infarction was made.
+Follow-up examinations over the next several months demonstrated a significant interval increase in T1-hypointense (third row left), FLAIR-hyperintense (third row right) signal abnormality within the subcortical white matter extending to the lateral ventricle.
 The degree of adjacent reduced diffusivity continued to increase in size.
-The post-contrast images were without abnormal enhancement (bottom row left).
-The continued increase in size and degree of signal abnormality on multiple followup examinations raised concern of a glioma.
-Ultimately, the lesion was resected and demonstrated findings compatible with PML.
+(Bottom Left) Postcontrast imaging does not show abnormal enhancement.
+The continued increase in size and degree of signal abnormality on multiple follow-up examinations raised concern of a glioma.
+Ultimately, the lesion was resected, and findings were compatible with progressive multifocal leukoencephalopathy.

 - Opportunistic infection caused by JC polyomavirus